aritrachoudhury/Machine-Learning-Algorithms/README.md

 #### Scikit-learn KMeans
 The Scikit-learn version uses the library's KMeans class, which abstracts away the details of initializing centers, assigning clusters, and updating centers.
 It's a simple yet powerful tool for quick clustering analysis.

+## Gaussian Mixture Models Overview

+Presents a comprehensive implementation of Gaussian Mixture Models (GMM) using PyTorch.
+The code is designed to offer insights into how Gaussian Mixture Models can be implemented and optimized using gradient descent.
+By leveraging PyTorch's automatic differentiation, this implementation allows for an exploration of GMMs beyond the conventional scope provided by libraries like Scikit-learn.
+The project showcases how to initialize model parameters, compute the Expectation step in GMMs, and perform clustering on 2D datasets.

+### Features

+- PyTorch-Based Implementation: Utilizes PyTorch for all aspects of GMM training, including parameter initialization, probability density function calculations, and optimization.
+- Custom Initialization Options: Supports initializing GMM parameters randomly or using KMeans clustering for potentially improved convergence.
+- Comprehensive GMM Functions: Implements functions to compute the log probability density function (PDF) of Gaussian distributions, log posterior probabilities, and the overall training loop.
+- Visualization: Includes functionality to visualize the clustering results, providing an intuitive understanding of how GMMs group data and position their means and variances.
+- Evaluation on Test Data: Demonstrates how to evaluate the trained GMM on a separate test dataset, calculating the mean log-likelihood of the test data under the model.

+### Implementation Details

+The core of this project is the train_gmm function, which iteratively updates GMM parameters to maximize the log-likelihood of the data.
+This process involves:

+- Parameter Initialization: Depending on the choice, parameters can be initialized randomly or based on the centroids found by KMeans clustering.
+- Log Probability Density Function Calculation: Computes the log PDF of the data points under each Gaussian component.
+- Log Posterior Calculation: Calculates the log posterior probabilities of each component given the data.
+- Optimization: Uses PyTorch's Adam optimizer to adjust the model parameters based on the gradient of the log-likelihood.

+### Dataset
+Before running the code, make sure you have a 2D dataset named data2D.npy in your working directory.
+This dataset is used for both training and validating the clustering models.
+If you wish to use a different dataset, adjust the load_data function accordingly.